COTO DONANA AND ALENTEJO

 Spain and Portugal are popular holiday destinations for birdwatchers from the UK, and with very good reason.
 They are great places for birds, with a pleasant climate in the spring.
-It is a short three hour flight to Faro and by mid-afternoon we can be birding in the Coto Donana.
-We will spend four nights at the picturesque town of El Rocio on the edge of the marismas and then three nights at Mertola in the Alentejo, the beautiful Portuguese plains.
+It is a short three hour direct flight to Faro and by mid-afternoon we can be birding in the Coto Donana.
+We will spend four nights at the picturesque town of El Rocio on the edge of the marismas and then three nights near Mertola in the Alentejo, the beautiful Portuguese plains.

 By arranging a two-centre, seven night holiday we will have the benefit of a full range of habitats, where we can find many of the region’s special birds.

 Europe's second largest delta, where the River Guadalquivir enters the Atlantic, is home to some of the rarest birds in Europe.
 Justifiably one of the world's most famous reserves, Donana plays host to large numbers of birds of prey.
 Black Kite, Red Kite, Booted Eagle, Short-toed Eagle, Griffon Vulture and Marsh Harrier are the commoner raptors, along with the rarer Black-shouldered Kite and Spanish Imperial Eagle.